-Sanction: Tap and pass
+Sanction: Tap and pass with flags reset.

 - 14.4 Where a tackle and a pass occur simultaneously or the Game Manager is unsure, play continues. - 14.5 There is no set number of tackles before a turnover, play on until the attacking team scores or the ball is turned over.